Multiple Random Walks on Graphs: Mixing Few to Cover Many: Multiple Stationary Cover Times

 \end{theorem} This bound is tight for the cycle if $k=n^{\Theta(1)}$, see Theorem \ref{cycleworst}.
 Theorem \ref{nonregbdd} is proved by relating the probability a vertex $v$ is not hit up to a certain time $t$ to the expected number of returns to $v$ by a walk of length $t$ from $v$ and applying a bound by Oliveira and Peres \cite{oliveira2018random}.

-The next bound is analogous to Matthew's bound \cite[Theorem 2.26]{aldousfill} for the cover time of single random walks from worst case, however it is proved by a different method. \begin{theorem} For any graph $G$ and any $k\geq 1 $, we have
+The next bound is analogous to Matthew's bound \cite[Theorem 2.26]{aldousfill} for the cover time of single random walks from worst-case, however it is proved by a different method. \begin{theorem} For any graph $G$ and any $k\geq 1 $, we have

 \end{theorem}